 - Bring your focus back to your breathing when your mind wanders.

 27. Increase Your Physical Activity

-While studies have shown that regular physical activity may help prevent and cure depression, it can be difficult to exercise when you're sad.
+While studies have shown that regular physical activity may help prevent and cure depression, exercising when you're sad can be difficult.
 A lack of energy and a depressed mood might indicate you are too tired to get up and move.

 28. Avoid Consuming Alcoholic Beverages

 Alcohol is a depressive in and of itself.
 Drinking may make sleeping difficult, and getting enough sleep is essential for overcoming the blues.

 While alcohol may seem to be a fast remedy for escaping your feelings, it may exacerbate many symptoms of depression.